Metrolink's Corporate Partner Program [CPP]

 - Antelope Valley Line customers will receive a 25% discount on One-Way, Round-Trip, 7-Day, and Monthly Passes.
 Students, Seniors, and Active Military save even more with discounts up to 50%.**

-*The six-month promotional discount is funded by the Los Angeles County Metropolitan Transportation Authority and the San Bernardino County Transportation Authority.
+*This discount is funded by the Los Angeles County Metropolitan Transportation Authority and the San Bernardino County Transportation Authority.

-**This promotional discount is funded by the Los Angeles County Metropolitan Transportation Authority and is now part of Metrolink's regular fare structure.
+**This discount is funded by the Los Angeles County Metropolitan Transportation Authority and is now part of Metrolink's regular fare structure.